craigmayhew/offline-rss/README.md

 ### Roadmap

 - [ ] Parse posts
-- [ ] Remeber which posts are read, and don't display them
+- [ ] Remember which posts are read, and don't display them
 - [ ] Import/export of state